XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 # Becoming a Ripple Gateway #

-An existing online financial service, such as a payment system or digital currency exchange, can provide additional value to customers by acting as a Ripple Gateway.
-Users gain access to a new cross-currency payment network, and gateways gain a new revenue source for transfers into, out of, and even within Ripple.
+Gateways are the businesses that link the Ripple network to the rest of the world.
+Existing online financial services, such as payment systems and digital currency exchange, can gain several advantages by becoming a Ripple gateway:

+* By enabling its users to send and receive value in Ripple, the gateway increases its value proposition to users.
+* By accepting payments from the Ripple network, the gateway increases the number of ways that users can fund accounts at its business, even internationally.
+* The gateway can use Ripple-related services as a new source of revenue.

-Expanding an existing exchange system to support Ripple is a relatively simple task.
-This document explains the concepts necessary to set up a system, and covers the details of doing so.
-In this document, we use a fictional online currency exchange named "ACME" and its users as examples, to show how ACME can expand its business to include being a Ripple Gateway.
+Expanding an existing online financial system to support Ripple is a relatively simple task.
+This document explains the concepts and steps necessary to become a Ripple gateway.
+In this document, we use a fictional online currency exchange named "ACME" and its users as examples, to show how ACME can expand its business to include being a Ripple gateway.

 ## Ripple Gateways Explained ##

-A Ripple _*Gateway*_ is an entity that exchanges balances in the Ripple Network for balances in the outside world -- which is like performing deposits and withdrawals from Ripple.
-Typically, a Gateway holds money (or other assets of value) outside of Ripple, and creates _*issuances*_ in the Ripple Network to represent them.
-Within Ripple, issuances can be sent, traded, and exchanged atomically without the gateway's intervention.
+A Ripple _*Gateway*_ is an entity that exchanges balances in the Ripple Network for value in the outside world, which is like performing deposits and withdrawals from Ripple.
+There are three major models that gateways can follow, with different purposes and modes of operation.

-Ripple's native cryptocurrency, XRP, can also be exchanged for issuances, and sent to any Ripple account, but exists only within the Ripple Network.
-All Ripple accounts need a small reserve of XRP in order to pay the network costs of maintaining their accounts and sending transactions.
-Some users may choose to hold additional XRP to use as a means of exchange, but large holdings of XRP are not strictly necessary to operate a gateway.
+* An **Issuing Gateway** holds money (or other assets of value) outside of Ripple, and creates _*issuances*_ in the Ripple Network to represent.
+This provides a way for users to get money in and out of Ripple.
+This document focuses primarily on how to become an issuing gateway.
+* A **Private Exchange** lets its users purchase and trade XRP amongst themselves.
+This is similar to being an exchange for any other commodity or cryptocurrency, except that users can also trade XRP for other issuances within the Ripple Network itself.
+* A **Merchant** accepts payment within Ripple for goods or services outside the network.
+Unlike an issuing gateway, a Merchant does not create its own currency, but accepts issuances that are created by other gateways.
+This guide does not describe how to become a merchant within Ripple.

 ### Ripple Trust Lines and Issuances ###

 All assets in Ripple, except for the native cryptocurrency XRP, are represented as *issuances*, which are digital assets that reflect traditional assets held by a gateway.
-Within Ripple, issuances can be divided, sent, and traded with very low barrier to entry.
+Within Ripple, issuances can be divided, sent, and traded without the gateway's intervention and very low barriers to entry.
 Issuances get their value from the promise that the gateway issuing them will honor the obligation that the issuances represent; there is no computer system that can force a Ripple gateway to honor that obligation.
 Therefore, Ripple's *trust lines* ensure that users only hold issuances from gateways they trust to pay out when needed.

 A "trust line" is link between two accounts in Ripple that represents an explicit statement of willingness to hold gateway debt obligations.
 When a user sends money into Ripple, a Gateway takes custody of assets in the outside world, and sends issuances within the Ripple network to the user.
 When a user sends money out of Ripple, she "redeems" the issuances with the Gateway's Ripple account, and the gateway sends the assets to the user in the outside world.

 ### XRP ###

 XRP is the native [cryptocurrency](https://ripple.com/knowledge_center/math-based-currency/) of the Ripple network.
+Like issuances, XRP can be freely sent and exchanged by users in the network.
 Unlike issuances, XRP is not connected to a trust line, and can be sent directly from any Ripple account to any other, without going through a gateway or market maker.
 For this reason, XRP is a convenient bridge currency to facilitate currency exchanges.

 XRP also serves other purposes in the Ripple network, in particular as [a protective measure against spamming the network](https://ripple.com/knowledge_center/abuse-protection/).
+All Ripple accounts need a small reserve of XRP in order to pay the network costs of maintaining their accounts and sending transactions.
+The anti-spam network fees are destroyed, not paid to any party.

-Gateways do not need to accumulate or exchange XRP.
+Issuing gateways do not need to accumulate or exchange XRP.
 They must only maintain a small balance of XRP to send transactions on the network.
 The XRP equivalent of $10 USD is enough for a busy gateway to operate for a year.

+Private exchanges and market makers may choose to hold additional XRP to use as a means of exchange.
+Ripple Labs **does not** encourage treating XRP as a speculative investment.

 ### Liquidity and Currency Exchange Within Ripple ###

-The Ripple network contains a distributed financial exchange, where any user can place and fulfill bids to exchange issuances and XRP.
+The Ripple network contains a distributed financial exchange, where any user can place and fulfill bids to exchange currencies (including issuances and XRP).
 Cross-currency payments automatically use the financial exchange to convert currency atomically at the time of sending.
 In this way, users who choose to become market makers provide the liquidity that makes the Ripple Network useful.

 When adding a new gateway to the Ripple network, it is important to establish liquidity to other popular currencies.
-Since third-party market makers perform the exchanges, a gateway can provide currency-exchange services through Ripple without having to keep a large reserve of currencies or shoulder the risk of financial exchange.
+Because liquidity is provided by third-party market makers, a gateway can provide currency-exchange services through Ripple without having to keep a large reserve of currencies or shoulder the risk of financial exchange.

+[Ripple Trade](https://www.rippletrade.com/) is the official client application, and it is used by a large number of market makers to participate in the global exchange.
+To make it easier on users to trade in ACME issuances, Ripple Labs can add a shortcut to ACME's gateway in Ripple Trade, so long as ACME meets certain best-practice requirements.

-Contact [partners@ripple.com](mailto:partners@ripple.com) for help establishing a market between your gateway and others.
+Contact [partners@ripple.com](mailto:partners@ripple.com) for help establishing a market between your gateway and others, and about getting your gateway listed in Ripple Trade.

 ## Suggested Business Practices ##